Developers

 Last updated

 Two MCP servers, both published on npm.
 The docs server (no-auth) lets AI agents answer Mentionwell questions accurately.
-The account server (PAT-authed) lets agents drive Mentionwell — list sites, run Connect, verify webhooks, import posts, generate articles — through the Model Context Protocol.
+The account server (PAT-authed) lets agents drive Mentionwell onboarding and delivery — list sites, manage brand context, probe a domain, run Connect, verify webhooks, import existing posts — through the Model Context Protocol.

 The two servers